ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-android/create-new-project.md

 3. Enter a _Project ID_
 4. Click on the _Create Project_ button

-The Project ID you entered is the ID you will use in place of all future `<your-project-id>` elements in this tutorial.
+The Project ID you entered is the ID you will use in place of all future `<projectID>` elements in this tutorial.